Title: Special Lecturer

 Company: Oakland University

-Location: Sterling Heights, Minnesota, United States
+Location: Sterling Heights, Michigan, United States

 Dunya Mikhail, Special Lecturer at Oakland University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Arabic and literature.

 In 1996, Ms. Mikhail arrived in the United States from Iraq to pursue a career in journalism.
 By 2001, she had built off her previously acquired Bachelor of Arts in English literature from the University of Baghdad and earned a Master’s degree in near Eastern studies from Wayne State University.
 During her time there, she took on a position as an adjunct instructor of Arabic as she completed her studies.
 Through her work in this role, Ms. Mikhail discovered a passion for teaching.
 She consequently decided to change career paths and pursue a career in education.
 She was then hired as an Arabic resource teacher at Dearborn Public Schools in 2002.
 Ms. Mikhail remained there until 2009, going on to become an instructor of Arabic at Michigan State University in 2011.
 In 2012, she relocated and took on the title of special lecturer at Oakland University and continues to excel in her position.